GindaChen/dsc204a/syllabus.md

   - See the [assignments page](assignments.md) for updates on the PA schedule and details.
   - There are **no late days** for the PAs.
 Plan your work accordingly.

-### Exams
+### Exams:
-  - We will have a midterm exam to be announced.
+  - We will have at least one midterm exam.
   - There will be a final exam.
+Date(s) to be announced for all exams.
-  - Tentative date: TBA
+  - We will have in class quizzes.
-  - If you miss an exam, you will get no credit for it, unless you notify the instructor in advance with a university approved reason and receive a makeup exam slot.
+  - If you miss an exam or quiz, you will get no credit for it, unless you notify the instructor in advance with a university approved reason and receive a makeup exam slot.
-  - The final exam is open books/Web/etc. The only requirement is you should neither give nor receive help from anyone by any means.
+  - Exams will be open notes.
+The only requirement is you should neither give nor receive help from anyone by any means.

 ### Scribe notes
 Each student is required to scribe for a small number of lectures (most likely just 1).
 Most lectures will have at least 3 students acting as scribes, and they should work as a team.